cmvandrevala/cmvandrevala.github.io/teaching/csc/122/activities/pointer-exercises.md

 ## ✅ Acceptance Criteria

-* You should write a short solution for each of the questions listed in the Problem Statement.
+* You should write a short program for each of the questions listed in the Problem Statement.
 * Use pointer arithmetic as much as possible (e.g. avoid using array index notation if you could instead use pointers).

 ## 📋 Dev Notes